serbekun/KeyForge/README.md

 ---

-**Key Forge** - Forge your keys and data with powerful scripting capabilities! 🔑✨
+**Key Forge** - Forge your keys and data with scripting capabilities! 🔑✨